City Guide for: Monchique, Portugal

 Tavira

-Tavira is a charming town located on the Gilão River, known for its Roman bridge, numerous churches, and picturesque streets.
-Explore the historic center, relax on the beaches of Ilha de Tavira (accessible by ferry), and enjoy the town's relaxed atmosphere.
+Visit the charming town of Tavira, known for its Roman bridge, numerous churches, and relaxed atmosphere.
+Explore the historic center, stroll along the Gilão River, and relax on the beaches of Ilha de Tavira.

 Travel Time